Bicep Tendon Tear at the Elbow

 Complications are rare and may include numbness and weakness in the forearm, formation of new bone, limited movement and tearing may recur.

-If you have experienced a bicep tendon tear at the elbow, please contact Dr. Kelechi Okoroha, orthopedic elbow specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced a bicep tendon tear at the elbow, please contact Dr. Kelechi Okoroha, orthopedic elbow specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.